fluree/docs.flur.ee/src/content/docs/start/ui.md

 ## User Interface

-If you are using the hosted version of FlureeDB, the interface is located at <https://flureedb.flur.ee>.
+If you are using the hosted version of Fluree, the interface is located at <https://flureedb.flur.ee>.

 In the hosted version, the interace is at `http://localhost:[PORT]`.
 If you did not change your port configuration, this will be port <http://localhost:8080>.